happifocus/Local_Text-to-Image_GPU/README.md

 4. **JupyterLab**
    - Navigate to the project folder.
    - Open the Jupyter notebook file and follow the remaining steps.
-   - Verify that you are working in the newly created environment by running `!conda env list`.
+   - In the notebook, verify that you are working in the newly created environment:

+     `!conda env list`.

 5. **Connecting CUDA**
-   - In Anaconda Navigator, go to the Terminal of the current environment and run `conda install pytorch torchvision pytorch-cuda -c pytorch -c nvidia`.
+   - In Anaconda Navigator, go to the Terminal of the current environment and enter:

+     `conda install pytorch torchvision pytorch-cuda -c pytorch -c nvidia`.

 6. **Verifying CUDA-enabled GPU**
-   - Check if CUDA is available by running `import torch` followed by `torch.cuda.is_available()`.
+   - Check if CUDA is available:

+     `import torch`

+     `torch.cuda.is_available()`.

 7. **Install Necessary Packages**
    - Use the Terminal of the Anaconda environment for installation:

-     - `conda install conda-forge::gradio`
+     `conda install conda-forge::gradio`

-     - `conda install diffusers`
+     `conda install diffusers`

-     - `conda install transformers`
+     `conda install transformers`

-     - `pip install omegaconf`
+     `pip install omegaconf`

 8. **Import Libraries and Modules**
    ```python